 Professor of Environmental Technology

 After completing a BSc in Resources Science at Kingston, I came to Portsmouth Polytechnic as a PhD student in 1988 to study the use of reed beds for sewage treatment in the UK and Egypt.
 I then stayed in Portsmouth.
-During this time I have had a range of roles, becoming a post-doc, then Lecturer, Senior Lecturer and Principal Lecturer.
-In 2014 I became Reader in Environmental Technology.
+During this time I have had a range of roles, becoming a post-doc, then Lecturer, Senior Lecturer, Principal Lecturer and Reader.
+In 2017 I became Professor of Environmental Technology.

 I mainly teach water engineering related subjects, but have also taught mathematics, sustainable design and research methods.
 I have a general interest in sewage treatment and have worked on international research projects in Egypt, Brazil, Colombia and Greece.
 I have also made study trips to countries in Africa and Asia, with visits to sewage works always top of the “must see” list.